 Introducing Bronfenbrenner A Guide for Practitioners and Students in Early Years Education

-- a bioecological perspective on educational transition;
+- A bioecological perspective on transitions

-- early education as a dynamic process;
+- Early education as a dynamic process

-- nurturing children’s learning and development;
+- Nurturing children’s learning and development

-- reflecting the bioecological in early years practice.
+- Reflecting the bioecological in early years practice

 "I love this book, and wish I’d written it!
 The authors describe Bronfenbrenner’s theory in its most up-to-date version, and do so in very accessible language.
 They clearly explain the theory’s relevance for early childhood scholars and educators, and do so using a wealth of examples drawn from their own observations in classrooms and from research.
 Children’s typically occurring activities and interactions with peers and teachers feature throughout, and the authors show how the children’s own characteristics and the environment (including the classroom setup, the children’s home background, and the broader socio-cultural context) influence those activities and interactions.
-The authors also invite their readers to reflect on their own experiences in light of the relevant theoretical concepts, and at the end of all but the first and last chapters appear carefully considered "implications" and "key concepts" for practice." - Jonathan Tudge, Department of Human Development and Family Studies, UNC-Greensboro, USA.
+The authors also invite their readers to reflect on their own experiences in light of the relevant theoretical concepts, and at the end of all but the first and last chapters appear carefully considered "implications" and "key concepts" for practice." - Jonathan Tudge, Department of Human Development and Family Studies, UNC-Greensboro, USA

 "Although Bronfenbrenner was one of our great public intellectuals, his legacy has been understood in terms of a static systems model which explains, rather than challenges, inequality and disadvantage.
 In this new book, this legacy is revealed instead as a complex and dynamic account of relationships and interactions.
 The authors explore how Bronfenbrenner developed his description of the network of influences which shape children’s lives, emphasising the processes, rather than the contexts, within which development takes place.
-In unravelling this interplay between people and places they show how transformative processes can be set in motion by early childhood practitioners in their daily work with young children and their families." - Liz Brooker, Emeritus Reader, University College London Institute of Education
+In unravelling this interplay between people and places they show how transformative processes can be set in motion by early childhood practitioners in their daily work with young children and their families." - Liz Brooker, Emeritus Reader, University College London Institute of Education, UK

 "In a necessarily short endorsement it is hard to capture the wealth of thinking in this highly readable book.
 Far from static, Bronfenbrenner’s work is presented as dynamic, evolving and rich.
 Powerful concepts which the authors present accessibly but accompanied by provocative and reflective questions for early years practitioners will be a call to make linkages to practice.
 In promoting the applications of a bio-ecological approach to early years, the authors are encouraging a form of practitioner-activism, which sees small children as active in their own learning and development in collaboration with others around them and together in the environments in which they spend their lives.
-A great contribution to the early years field." - Professor Aline-Wendy Dunlop, University of Strathclyde
+A great contribution to the early years field." - Professor Aline-Wendy Dunlop, University of Strathclyde, UK